soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/view-the-dlp-reports.md

 ## Permissions for DLP reports

-You need the following permissions to view DLP reports:
+To view DLP reports in the Security & Compliance Center, you have to be assigned the:

-- **To view reports in the Security & Compliance Center**, you have to be assigned the Security Reader role in the Exchange admin center.
+- **Security Reader** role in the Exchange admin center.
 By default, this role is assigned to the Organization Management and Security Reader role groups in the Exchange admin center.

-- **To view DLP reports in the Security & Compliance Center**, you have to be assigned the View-Only DLP Compliance Management role in the Security & Compliance Center.
+- **View-Only DLP Compliance Management** role in the Security & Compliance Center.
 By default, this role is assigned to the Compliance Administrator, Organization Management, Security Administrator, and Security Reader role groups in the Security & Compliance Center.

-- **To view DLP reports in the Exchange admin center**, you have to be assigned the View-Only Recipients role in the Exchange admin center.
+- **View-Only Recipients** role in the Exchange admin center.
 By default, this role is assigned to the Compliance Management, Organization Management, and View-Only Organization Management role groups in the Exchange admin center.

 ## Find the cmdlets for the DLP reports